2018–2019 Gaza border protests: 12 October

-Seven Palestinians were killed in violent protests along the border fence, in a continuation of the "March of Return" protests.
-According to the IDF, "The rioters are burning tires and are hurling rocks, explosive devices, firebombs and grenades at IDF troops and the security fence".
-The demonstrations were arranged by Hamas, with the aid of special units formed to expand the protests.
+Seven Palestinians were killed in violent protests along the border fence.
 Four Palestinians were shot dead after they crossed into Israeli territory and approached a sniper's post.

 Casualties

-One Israeli soldier has been injured due to shrapnel from a grenade thrown by a Palestinian from inside Gaza and one Israeli soldier has been killed by Palestinian sniper fire near the fence.
+One Israeli soldier was injured due to shrapnel from a grenade thrown by a Palestinian from inside Gaza and one Israeli soldier was killed by Palestinian sniper fire near the fence but outside of the context of the protests.

-The head of WHO's office in Gaza, Gerald Rockenschaub, described the casualties as overwhelming an already weak health care system: "the deteriorating humanitarian situation is extremely worrying.
+The head of the World Health Organization (WHO)'s office in Gaza, Gerald Rockenschaub, described the casualties as overwhelming an already weak health care system: "the deteriorating humanitarian situation is extremely worrying.
 Hospitals in Gaza are overwhelmed with the influx of injured patients.
 With further escalations expected during the coming weeks, the increasing numbers of injured patients requiring urgent medical care is likely to devastate Gaza's already weakened health system, placing even more lives at risk."
-According to the Ministry of Health in Gaza, 69 ambulances were partly damaged.
+According to the Ministry of Health in Gaza, 69 ambulances were damaged.

 Doctors Without Borders released a statement on 14 May 2018 calling the Israeli response "inhuman and unacceptable" saying that the hospitals in Gaza were overwhelmed and in a chaotic situation comparable to the 2014 Israel-Gaza conflict.
 It stated that "most of the wounded will be condemned to suffer lifelong injuries".

-HRW observers stated, with regard to 30 March, "while some protesters near the border fence burned tires and threw rocks, [HRW] could find no evidence of any protester using firearms or any IDF claim of threatened firearm use at the demonstrations."
+Human Rights Watch (HRW) observers stated, with regard to 30 March, "while some protesters near the border fence burned tires and threw rocks, [HRW] could find no evidence of any protester using firearms or any IDF claim of threatened firearm use at the demonstrations."
 The organization said there is evidence of Palestinians who did not pose any threat to Israeli guards being shot.
 B'Tselem said that "shooting unarmed demonstrators is illegal and the command that allows it is manifestly illegal."

-On 29 April, with the death toll at 44, an Israeli officer stated that most of the deaths were unintentional, that the snipers aimed for the legs but sometimes missed, or the bullets ricocheted or the protesters suddenly bent over.
+On 29 April 2018, with the death toll at 44, an Israeli officer claimed that most of the deaths were unintentional, and that the snipers aimed for protesters' legs but sometimes missed, the bullets ricocheted, or the protesters suddenly bent over.